Supporting the COVID-19 vaccination rollout

 It is mandatory for all COVID-19 vaccine administered in Australia to be reported to the AIR.
 Influenza vaccinations must be reported to the AIR and all other National Immunisation Program (NIP) vaccinations must be reported from 1 July 2021.

-Your practice should take reasonable steps to confirm that a person is eligible to receive the vaccine.
-Including checking in AIR for any previous vaccinations.
+- Your practice should take reasonable steps to confirm that a person is eligible to receive the vaccine.
+This includes checking the AIR for any previous COVID-19 vaccinations.

 *The way you access the AIR has changed.
 You must access the AIR through HPOS using a PRODA account.
 Read more about how to set up your access to the AIR.